tgquintela/tgquintela.github.io/_notes/economies_of_scale.md

 ---
-title: "# Economies of scale
+title: "Economies of scale"
-"
 collection: notes
+order_item: 218
 permalink: /notes/economies_of_scale
 date: 2016-06-01
+Tags:
+  - Economics
+  - Microeconomics
 ---

-# Economies of scale

-2016-06-01

 Economies of scale is an expression used mainly in microeconomics to talk about the cost advantages that enterprises obtain due to size or scale operation, with cost per unit of output generally decreasing with increasing scale as fixed costs are spread out over more units of output.
 Often operational efficiency is also greater with increasing scale, leading to lower variable cost as well.